CsabaDu/CsabaDu.DynamicTestData/README.md

 # CsabaDu.DynamicTestData

+## Description

+`CsabaDu.DynamicTestData` is a C# library designed to facilitate dynamic data-driven testing in MSTest, NUnit or xUnit framework.

+It provides strongly typed data types and easy-to-use methods to help creating test data dynamically, with literal test case descriptions to populate in Visual Studio Test Explorer.

-Lightweight and easy-to-use `record` types to store and proceed parameters for dynamic data driven tests in MSTest, NUnit or xUnit framework, and an extendable abstract `DynamicDataSource` base class with fully implemented methods to create specific object array enumerations.
+It consists of easy-to-use `record` types to store and proceed parameters to suit for dynamic data driven tests in MSTest, NUnit or xUnit framework, and an extendable abstract `DynamicDataSource` base class with fully implemented methods to create enumerations of specific object arrays.

 ## Table of Contents
 - [Description](#description)